nikita-kun/lucas-kanade-translations-tracker/README.md

 * Use trackbars to change parameter values (parameters are saved in parameters.txt)
 * Click on the image window to add a new feature
 * Press Q to quit
-* Press E to clear features
+* Press C to remove all features

 ## Default parameters: